andresMen1274/Hybrid-Security-Platform/README.md

 <img width="781" height="518" alt="image" src="https://github.com/user-attachments/assets/c546cc7e-301c-45fc-830a-f5c2356953d8" />

 We will set up a virtual environment using a Wide Area Network(WAN) and Local Area Network(LAN) and simulate a network connection between them.
-After downloading Virtual Box and Kali Linux I configure a Wide Area Network(WAN) and Local Area Network(LAN) and simulate a network connection between them.
+After downloading Virtual Box and Kali Linux we will configure a Wide Area Network(WAN) and Local Area Network(LAN) and simulate a network connection between them.
 Network Adapter one is used to simulate the WAN connection.
 Then adapater two is used to simulate a LAN connection.

 <img width="688" height="366" alt="image" src="https://github.com/user-attachments/assets/9f1c844a-669a-4091-b3db-938e700fbd69" />